encse/secchallenge2022/misc/g-o-a-t/solution/README.md

 ...
 ```

 Here it is.
-Using the password we can extract the zip, which has audio.mp3 (this time not empty) in it.
+Using the password we can extract the zip, which has the audio.mp3 (this time not empty).

-If you play the .mp3, there is some weird high frequency nosie in the background, this would be a hint for the next step, but I just opened it in [Audacity](https://www.audacityteam.org/), because Velorex told me that I should check the spectrogram of the audio file.
+If you play the .mp3, there is some weird high frequency noise in the background, this would be a hint for the next step, but I just opened it in [Audacity](https://www.audacityteam.org/), because Velorex told me that I should check the spectrogram of the audio file.
 Hiding an image inside an audio is a decade old trick from hackme sites.

 I can switch to Spectogram view in Audacity with opening the Audio Track dropdown:
 ![](audio_track_waveform_dropdown_menu_2_4_0.png)